 When you have major game-changing news or work for an incredibly popular company, having relationships with the press is easy.
 For the rest of us, there’s a right way and a wrong way to establish a relationship with the press.

-Using Twitter & LinkedIn for Press
+Using Twitter & Instagram for Press

 Twitter is great for establishing a relationship with the press.
 Most journalists display their Twitter account on their publication.
 For example, the NY Times has a full page dedicated to their staff Twitter accounts.
 By performing simple and Advanced Twitter Searches, you can identify members of the press who are trying to solve a problem or want information for an upcoming column.
+The same applies to instagram, as it has become more and more relevant as time goes on.
+It can be used in much the same way, and many maintain a steady social media presence through it.
+Currently services exist that can enable you to buy 1000 instagram followers to give you a quick boost in the beginning for precisely this purpose, which should clue you in on how important it has become as a platform.

 Below is a search I did on Twitter a while back where I used the terms “is about column next”.
 Take a look how powerful a search like this can be: